-When more than one unit member claims the same violation of the same rights allegedly accorded by this Memorandum, and such claims arise at substantially the same time and out of the same circumstances, a single group grievance may be filed in the name of all such members.
+When more than one unit employee claims the same violation of the same rights allegedly accorded by this Memorandum, and such claims arise at substantially the same time and out of the same circumstances, a single group grievance may be filed in the name of all such members.
 Such group grievances shall be filed at the Step of this Procedure which provides the lowest level of common supervision having authority over all named grievants.
-Each unit member that is a party Grievant must be named and must sign such group grievance.
+Relief is restricted to those named in the Group Grievance.